 The operator-sedationist was supported by a suitably trained second individual.
 The name of this individual was recorded in the patients' dental care record.

 Effective staffing

-Staff had the skills, knowledge and experience to carry out their role.
+Staff had the skills, knowledge and experience to carry out their roles.
+For example: